smythp/intro-python-workshop/sections/repl.md

 >>>
 ```

-Keep an eye on this, as a common early mistake is entering terminal commands into the Python prompt or entering Python commands into the terminal.
+Keep an eye on this, as a common early source of confusion is entering terminal commands into the Python prompt or entering Python commands into the terminal.

 ### A Little Math